-Linear phase means angle H omega 0 by omega 0 is independent of omega 0.
-That means it is a constant, let us say it is some tau or tau 0 if you like.
-Which means that the angle of H omega 0 is of the form some omega 0 times tau 0.
-It is linear in tau 0, in omega 0.
+Linear phase means angle H omega nought by omega nought is independent of omega nought.
+That means it is a constant, let us say it is some tau or tau nought if you like.
+Which means that the angle of H omega nought is of the form some omega nought times tau nought.
+Its linear in tau nought, in omega nought.
 That is why it is called linear phase.
 Now, this is what I am trying to emphasise at this point.
 This very simple filter bank, the haar filter bank has this beautiful property of linear phase.
 By the way, this is something unusual in filter banks.

 It is not easy to design filter banks of larger order with linear phase, in fact only one class of filter banks has this property.
 Linear phase in some sense has to be compromised with something else.
-So in the Haar, you can have your cake and eat it too, so you can have linear phase, you can have orthogonality but later we will see that if you want something else out of your filter bank, if your filter bank must be better in some sense, you have to sacrifice linear phase.
+From the Haar, you can have your cake and eat it too, so you can have linear phase, you can have orthogonality but later we will see that if you want something else out of your filter bank, if your filter bank must be better in some sense, you have to sacrifice linear phase.